behreajj/AsepriteAddons/commands/README.md

 - `cycleStackUp`: Moves a layer up the stack.
 Ignores background layers.
 If the layer is at the top of the stack and its parent does not contain a background layer, moves it to the bottom.

 - `deleteLayer`: Deletes layers in the timeline range.
-Children of group layers will be unparented and appended to a range.
+Children of group layers will be unparented.
 Creates a new layer if all existing layers are deleted.
 Does not delete tile set if layer is a tile map layer and is the only one using the tile set.

 - `dereference`: Converts a reference layer to a normal layer.
 Transfers the reference layer's parent to the new layer.